Published on 2001-07-21 by John Collins. Please follow me on Twitter for more:

-The number one rule is to always be aware of unsolicited e-mails, especially ones of an 'unsavoury' nature such as pornography related e-mails.
-Any executable .EXE files should not be opened unless you trust the sources, e.g. you got it from your mother!
+The number one rule is to always be aware of unsolicited e-mails, especially ones of an "unsavoury" nature such as pornography-related e-mails.
+Any executable .EXE files should not be opened unless you trust the source, e.g. you got it from your mother!
 Otherwise, be very vigilant.

-Another source of viruses is that of downloaded programmes that promise to entertain or be useful.
+Another source of viruses is downloaded programs that promise to entertain or be useful.
 Always be wary of what software you install, and check the company's credentials.
-Downloaded 'Warez' (illegal pirated software) is another source, so be very careful of this.
+Downloaded "Warez" (illegal pirated software) is another source, so be very careful of this.

 Backup all important data and applications onto floppies, zip disks or CD ROMs.
 If the worst does happen, at least all of your hard work will not be lost with the deletion of your hard drive.

 There is only of type of computer user that does not require anti-virus software to be installed: those that have NO Internet connection, do not share floppy disks or zip disks with anyone, and if they live in a remote log cabin that might help also.
 For the rest of us, you really should go out straight away and buy some decent software.
 They are many brands available at good prices, so I will avoid mentioning particular brand names.
 All provide similar functions at various levels of success.

 Anti-virus software resides in the active memory of your computer, and takes control of it to alert you to an active virus present on your machine.
 If the software cannot repair the infected file, it will quarantine this file or give you the option of safely deleting the file.